mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 If you want to fall into the first queue, you need to complete an Expedite Request.
 These are actually pretty straightforward, but you need to qualify.
 You can see an example of our Expedite Request in our [1023 submission][flp-1023], but basically, you need to state specific harm that will occur if your organization doesn't get swift 501(c)(3) processing.
 There are [guides about this on the IRS website][irs-ex-proc] that we used (successfully, we believe).

 Getting faster processing is great but it's not always possible.
 Failing that, the thing to do is make sure that you don't fall into the third queue.

 I think the important parts of this are:

 1. Carefully follow [the instructions provided by the IRS for the 1023][irs-instructs].
-1. Make sure that your articles of incorporation contain the proper purpose and dissolution clauses (they will if you use the template).
+1. Make sure that your articles of incorporation contain the proper purpose and dissolution clauses (they will if you use the templates).
+1. Check the [top ten list][perfect-10] provided by the IRS for speeding up the process.
 1. Do *not* mention any of [cursed words][bolo] on the IRS's list to "Be On the Look Out" for (So-called BOLO words).

-The list is apparently no longer in use due to the scandal it caused, but it's still instructive to know what was on it.
-For example, in our case "Open Source" was on the list, so despite working in the open (something we believe contributes to our educational purpose), we had to be very careful never to mention that in our mission or anywhere else.
+The list is apparently no longer in use due to the furor it caused, but it's still instructive to know what was on it.
+For example, in our case "Open Source" was on the list, so despite working in the open (something we believe contributes to our educational purpose), we had to be very careful never to mention that in our mission or anywhere else just to ensure there were no misunderstandings.

 Once you've got your Expedite Request completed, it's time to work on the 1023 itself.
 This is a long and arduous process that is too detailed to get into.
 Be careful, be thorough, follow the guides, and get help from a friend or lawyer.
 We found it to be incredibly useful to get somebody with experience to carefully look at our paperwork.